 Anyhoo, all we required was a clean, quiet room in a great location, and we got all of that and more at Shoreline.

 Located at 342 Seaside Ave Honolulu, HI, Shoreline is right smack in the middle of all of the hustle and bustle that goes on in Waikiki.
 If you never plan on leaving the immediate area, you may not even need a car.
+Before we got here, we just looked up limo company near me and we hired that so we can feel a bit fancy.
 Tons of restaurants and stores from the cheap souvenir shops to upper crust retailers like Chanel, Hermes, and Jimmy Choo are just a few minutes away on foot.
-The hotel is not located directly on the beach, but is just a couple of city blocks from it – again, just a very short walk.
+The hotel is not located directly on the beach, but is just a couple of city blocks from it - again, just a very short walk.

 Because we had plans to visit places on other parts of the island, we did choose to rent a car and took advantage of the $30/day valet service.
 Each time we needed the car we called the front desk to give them about a 20 minute heads up just in case there were any delays (you don't have to give them this advanced notice, we just did it to be safe).
 Our car was always ready and waiting for us when we needed it.
 Public parking in such a dense area can be tricky, so for us it was worth the extra money to use valet.